AaronLaw/my-setting/Raspberry Pi setup notes.md

 Seems I have to complie 3.3 (or 3.4) from source.
 Therefore,
-Google: how to install python 3.3 http://askubuntu.com/questions/244544/how-do-i-install-python-3-3 shows how the others compile it from source
+Google: how to install python 3.3 http://askubuntu.com/questions/244544/how-do-i-install-python-3-3 shows how the others compile it from source (Google: install python3 on linux)

 Google: how to install python 3.4 https://docs.python.org/3.4/using/index.html